kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 The point is to avoid treating community size as a substitute for the other qualities.

-## Framework Evaluation Should Separate Risk Categories
+## Framework Evaluation Should Separate Risk Categories { #separate-risk-categories }

 A useful decision matrix is: